Ian2020/monica_reminder/README.md

 itself inside the named container via podman or docker.

-If you experience errors than look at the configuration section below but if Monica is setup correctly than many of the environment variables should already be present.
+If you experience errors than look at the configuration section below but if Monica is setup correctly than much of the configuration will default ok.

 Check if the output looks correct based on the reminders you might expect for your contacts.
 If it's all ok you're almost ready to run monica-reminder